MannyASM/Herc-TK4-ASSIST-Macros-Symbolics-ASM/README.md

 &SYM1 and &SYM2 are declared local variables of type C and A.

-Note that *SYSLIB is used to ensure EQUREGS is recognized by ASSIST.
-It is located before CSECT.
+Note the *SYSLIB declaration before CSECT.
+This ensures macro EQUREGS is recognized by ASSIST.

 FILES
 -----